korathbasil/epharma-pharmacy-management-winform-vb/README.md

-# epharma-pharmacy-management-winform-vb
+# ePharma
-ePharma -  a pharmacy management system built in Visual Basic with WinForms
+  a pharmacy management system built in Visual Basic with WinForms